How to transfer or migrate your WordPress website (also MODX, Drupal, Joomla)

 Double check that you configured the FTP user/account home folder to match the web root path for the website.
 If you have, then the solution should be to simply leave the path field blank (remove its contents) when entering the import details in 1-click web apps.

+Try logging in with an FTP app on your computer.
+If, immediately after logging in, you see the standard WordPress files (ex: wp-config.php), then you can set the path folder to be empty in 1-click web apps.
+If you host multiple websites, make sure it’s also the path to the *correct* WordPress website!
 If you have to open up a folder (or two) to find your WordPress files, make note of the folders you have to navigate to get there, and that will be the path to enter in 1-click web apps.
 For example if you have to open public_html followed by mydomain.com, then your path is: public_html/mydomain.com whereas if you only have to open up the folder mydomain.com, then your path is simply: mydomain.com

 IF USING SSH OR SFTP MODE

-2. Installatron requires an absolute path to the web root for the transfer to be successful.
+2. 1-click web apps requires an absolute path to the web root for the transfer to be successful.
 As an example, if your remote path currently seems to be public_html and it’s not working, try using an FTP app to find the absolute path from root, which should look something like this: /home/{your_ftp_username}/public_html.
 If your former web host is using Plesk, and the web root is httpdocs. the absolute path is probably /var/www/vhosts/{your_domain}/httpdocs

 Compression Failed Error